maribraga/pieridae_hostrep/Pieridae_histories.md

 The next time you run this script you just need to read in the thinned histories.
-One file with sampled histories when using the time-cklibrated host tree, and one using the transformed host tree (all branch lengths = 1).
+One file with sampled histories when using the time-calibrated host tree, and one using the transformed host tree (all branch lengths = 1).

 ``` r